-Known as Q'eswachaka (the first syllable is a lateral "click") or Keshwa Chaca, this is the only remaining example of the Incan handwoven bridges once common in the Incan road system.
+Known as Q'eswachaka (the first syllable is a lateral "click") or Keshwa Chaca, this is one of the only remaining example of the Incan handwoven bridges once common in the Incan road system.

 Over time, however, the bridges decayed, or were removed, leaving this single testament to Incan engineering.
 The bridges' sagging was address by destroying and rebuilding it in an annual ceremony -- originally considered a social obligation under Inca rule, and now preserved as a way of honoring their history by the nearby community of Quehue, Peru.
 This bridge has been christened with a traditional Incan ceremonial bridge blessing and is in extremely good condition.